Supai and Havasu Canyon

 Havasu Canyon Trail

+[out-of-date comments?]
 The campground is pretty trashed.
 It was obvious that the entrance, camping, and environmental fees didn't go to much other than managing the outhouses (bring your own paper).
 Many of the picnic tables were broken, some were thrown in the creek or back against the cliffs, and many campsites had no table.
-In fact, sites are not defined and campground limits seem to be ignored.
-As many people as are willing to pay can pack into the camping area.
+In fact, sites are not defined, and campground limits seem to be ignored.
+It seems that whoever is willing to pay can pack into the camping area.

 Havasu Canyon Trail